KaLYes1337/BlackJackGame/README.md

 - Dealer hits until they reach 17 or higher 💳.
 - The game supports multiple rounds until the player chooses to quit 🔁.
 - Cards are randomly shuffled for each round 🔄.
+- **Balance management**: The player’s balance is tracked, and they can continue playing as long as they have enough funds (minimum bet of 5$) 💸.
+- **Bust Handling**: The game continues even if the player busts, as long as they have enough balance to place another bet 🔄.
+- Proper handling when the player gets 21 🏆.

+## Updates ✅
+- (24.12) Made proper handling when player has 21 🎉.
+- (24.12) Fixed bugs with double printing in the console 🔧.
+- (24.12) Fixed bug with multiple printing of player and dealer hands 🛠️.

 ## How to Play 🎮
 1. When prompted, enter `(D)` to start a new round or `(Q)` to quit the game ✋❌.